kattens/Scholarly-RAGbot/README.md

    - **Training Materials**: Offer training sessions or materials to help users maximize the chatbot’s capabilities.

 #### Expected Outcomes
-This chatbot is expected to significantly streamline the management and retrieval of academic papers, reducing the time and effort researchers spend on literature reviews.
+This chatbot is expected to significantly streamline the management and retrieval of academic papers, reducing researchers' time and effort on literature reviews.
 By integrating RAG, AI agents, and LLMs, the chatbot will offer a highly interactive and productive experience, adapting to user preferences and learning from interactions to improve its performance over time.

+### Phase 1: Basic Local Search Chatbot
+**Objective:** Create a simple chatbot that can search a local database for papers based on user-specified topics.

+#### Step 1.1: Setup the Database
+- **Action:** Create a JSON database containing your academic papers' titles, keywords, and abstracts.
+- **Tools:** Use Python with the `JSON` module for handling data.

+#### Step 1.2: Implement Basic Search Functionality
+- **Action:** Develop a search function that can find papers by keywords.
+- **Tools:** Python list comprehensions and string operations.

+#### Step 1.3: Develop a Command-Line Interface
+- **Action:** Build a CLI where users can input their search queries and receive responses.
+- **Tools:** Python’s `input()` function for CLI interactions.

+### Phase 2: Enhance Search with NLP
+**Objective:** Improve the search mechanism with Natural Language Processing to handle complex queries and provide more relevant results.

+#### Step 2.1: Integrate Basic NLP
+- **Action:** Use NLP for tokenizing queries and matching with keywords more effectively.
+- **Tools:** Libraries like NLTK or spaCy for text preprocessing.

+#### Step 2.2: Expand Search Criteria
+- **Action:** Allow searches not just by keywords but also by contextual similarity or thematic relevance.
+- **Tools:** Use vector space models or TF-IDF scoring for enhanced search capabilities.

+### Phase 3: Online Retrieval Capability
+**Objective:** Fetch papers from online resources when not found in the local database.

+#### Step 3.1: API Integration
+- **Action:** Connect with academic paper APIs like PubMed or arXiv to retrieve papers.
+- **Tools:** `requests` library in Python for API interactions.

+#### Step 3.2: Display and Selection of Online Results
+- **Action:** Show users top search results from online sources and let them choose which to download.
+- **Tools:** Implement pagination or a selection system in the CLI.

+### Phase 4: Dynamic Database Updates
+**Objective:** Enable users to update the local database by adding new papers they find valuable.

+#### Step 4.1: Implement Add Functionality
+- **Action:** Allow users to add new papers to the database through the CLI.
+- **Tools:** JSON manipulation in Python to update the database file.

+#### Step 4.2: Automate Metadata Extraction
+- **Action:** Extract metadata from added papers automatically if possible (e.g., from PDFs or web scraping).
+- **Tools:** Libraries like `PyPDF2` for PDF handling or `BeautifulSoup` for web scraping.

+### Phase 5: User Interface and Usability Enhancements
+**Objective:** Improve the user interface for better usability and broader access, moving from CLI to a graphical or web-based interface.

+#### Step 5.1: Develop a Web Interface
+- **Action:** Create a simple web application for the chatbot.
+- **Tools:** Use frameworks like Flask or Django for the backend and HTML/CSS/JavaScript for the frontend.

+#### Step 5.2: Implement User Feedback Mechanisms
+- **Action:** Allow users to provide feedback on paper recommendations and search effectiveness.
+- **Tools:** Integrate feedback forms and rating systems in the web interface.

+### Phase 6: Advanced Features and Scaling
+**Objective:** Scale the system for broader academic use and integrate advanced AI features like personalized recommendations.

+#### Step 6.1: Personalization
+- **Action:** Develop personalized paper recommendations based on user history and preferences.
+- **Tools:** Machine learning models for recommendation systems.

+#### Step 6.2: Scalability Improvements
+- **Action:** Optimize the system for handling a larger database and more simultaneous users.
+- **Tools:** Database indexing, caching strategies, and possibly migrating to a more scalable database system.